lndang1106/final-assignment-bike/final-assignment-report.md

 - Practicing responsive design, applying the mobile-first rule
 - Some small things like outline text, customizable underline, etc.

-# Grade proposal for yourself and reasons
+# Grade proposal and reasons

 I would expect a 5 as that was my goal and I tried to use all the best technologies in the assignment.
 I invested all my energy and my time into this because I wanted the highest grade.
 I am very satisfied with my work and I think the performance of the website is also superb.